jondmarien/quiet-velvet-with-gpu-stats/README.md

 ### Spotify
 ![quiet-velvet-spotify](https://raw.githubusercontent.com/LeoBessin/files/refs/heads/master/zebar/spotify_zebar.png)

-> This widget display your current playing Spotify song.
+> This widget displays your currently playing Spotify song.
 >
-> **On hover**, you will have access to previous, play/pause and skip song.
+> **On hover**, you will have access to previous, play/pause, and skip song controls.
 >
-> **On click**, it will open the spotify app.
+> **On click**, it will open the Spotify app.

-To use this widget, you need to follow a few simple steps.
+To use this widget, follow these steps:
 1. Go to your [Spotify developer dashboard](https://developer.spotify.com/dashboard).
-2. Create an app with whatever name and description and add this URI in the Redirect URIs section : https://alecchen.dev/spotify-refresh-token.
+2. Create an app with any name and description, and add this URI in the Redirect URIs section: https://alecchen.dev/spotify-refresh-token.
 Choose the `Web API` option.
-3. Open your new app option and fill the `spotifyClientId` and `spotifyClientSecret` values of the `src/config.js`.
+3. Open your new app settings and fill in the `spotifyClientId` and `spotifyClientSecret` values in the `src/config.js` file.
-4. Go to https://alecchen.dev/spotify-refresh-token/ and fill your client id and your client secret then choose the following options : `user-read-currently-playing`, `user-modify-playback-state` and `streaming`.
+4. Go to https://alecchen.dev/spotify-refresh-token/, enter your client ID and client secret, and select the following options: `user-read-currently-playing`, `user-modify-playback-state`, and `streaming`.
-5. Hit submit and fill the `spotifyRefreshToken` value of `src/config.js`.
+5. Click submit and fill in the `spotifyRefreshToken` value in the `src/config.js` file.

-The widget will automatically generate Spotify access token, store them in local storage and generate another one if the precedent expires.
+The widget will automatically generate a Spotify access token, store it in local storage, and generate a new one if the previous one expires.

 ### Google Search
 ![quiet-velvet-google-search](https://raw.githubusercontent.com/LeoBessin/files/refs/heads/master/zebar/google_search_zebar.png)

-> With this widget you can quickly search any information on google.
+> This widget allows you to quickly search for any information on Google.
 >
-> **When the key enter is pressed** it will focus the GlazeWM workspace 3 and open your explorer.
+> **When the Enter key is pressed**, it will focus on the GlazeWM workspace 3 and open your explorer.

-To use this widget, you only need to fill the `explorerPath` value of `src/config.js`.
+To use this widget, you only need to set the `explorerPath` value in `src/config.js`.

-You can change or remove the focusing workspace in the function `onSubmit` of the file `src/components/GoogleSearch. jsx`.
+You can modify or remove the workspace focus in the `onSubmit` function of the `src/components/GoogleSearch.jsx` file.

 ### Shortcut
 ![quiet-velvet-shorcuts](https://raw.githubusercontent.com/LeoBessin/files/refs/heads/master/zebar/shortcuts_zebar.png)

-> This widget lets you execute a shortcut like opening an application or a website.
+> This widget allows you to execute shortcuts, such as opening an application or a website.
 >
-> **On click** it will execute the shortcut.
+> **On click**, it will execute the specified shortcut.

 To create a shorcut follow this example :
 ```jsx